 On October 19, 2018, we acquired all the assets of Bantam Bagels, LLC ("Bantam").
-Bantam, a producer and marketer of frozen mini stuffed bagels and mini stuffed pancakes sold to both the retail and foodservice channels, is based in New York, New York.
+Bantam, a producer and marketer of frozen mini stuffed bagels and other frozen bread products sold to both the retail and foodservice channels, is based in New York, New York.
 The base purchase price of \$33.1 million, which includes the post-closing working capital adjustment, was funded with cash on hand.
 This purchase price excludes contingent consideration relating to an additional earn-out payment which is tied to performance-based conditions.
 In general, the terms of the acquisition specify that the sellers will receive an earn-out based upon a pre-determined multiple of the defined adjusted EBITDA of Bantam for the twelve months ending December 31, 2023.
 We are unable to provide a range for the amount of this earn-out because it is based on the future adjusted EBITDA of Bantam, and the earn-out does not contain a minimum or maximum value.
 See further discussion of the earn-out in Note 3.
 Bantam's results of operations are allocated between our Retail and Foodservice segments in a manner consistent with our current segment allocations.
 These results have been included in our consolidated financial statements from the date of acquisition.
-This acquisition is not significant to our financial position or results of operations.

-The following table summarizes the consideration related to the acquisition and the purchase price allocation based on the fair value of the net assets acquired.
-The initial fair value of the contingent consideration is a noncash investing activity.
+The following table summarizes the consideration related to the acquisition and the purchase price allocation based on the fair value of the net assets acquired: